bluepylons/Boston/README.md

 ### CNC Version:
 * 2-piece CNC machined case (no weight)
 * Traditional top mount
-* Uses a C3 daughterboard for the USB-C port connection
+* Uses a C3 daughterboard for the USB-C port connection (a newer version using the S1 daughterboard is in the works, and V0.8 and newer PCBs use the Molex Pico-EZmate connectors on the S1 and C4 daughterboards)
 * Low USB-C port parallel to desk

 ## Status